yakupovdev/AstanaGuide/readme.md

 **Key elements:**
 - 🧭 **Navigation header** → logo and menu for Home, Sights, Events, About Us.
+- 🗺️ **Sigt map section** → location of this landmark.
-- 🗼 **Sight view section** → detailed blocks with image, title, and description for each landmark (*Bayterek Tower, Khan Shatyr, Hazret Sultan Mosque, Akorda Palace, Nur-Astana Mosque, Expo 2017, Independence Square, Central Park*).
+- 🗼 **Sight info section** → detailed blocks with image, title, and description for each landmark (*Bayterek Tower, Khan Shatyr, Hazret Sultan Mosque, Akorda Palace, Nur-Astana Mosque, Expo 2017, Independence Square, Central Park*).
 - 📜 **Scroll gallery** → horizontal thumbnail navigation that highlights the selected sight and updates the view.
 - 📩 **Footer** → copyright and contact.